 They both went deeper into the library, Vert close behind Kenji.
 He scuffed the carpet as he walked a few times, by accident.
 She looked around.
 After a moment of silence, she spoke up to him.

 So what’s all this about huh?

 Oh, ah… club stuff.

 You too?
 At this hour?
 Why can’t you do it

 You should have.

 Mm.
-Kenji stopped by a shelf, looking at the section label
+Kenji stopped by a shelf, and looked at the section

 130 — Parapsychology, Paranormal, & Occultism